Dottie Wiltse Collins

-Dorothy Wiltse "Dottie" Collins (September 23, 1923 – August 12, 2008) was an American professional baseball pitcher for the All-American Girls Professional Baseball League from 1944 to 1948 and 1950.
+Dorothy Wiltse Collins (September 23, 1923 – August 12, 2008) was an American professional baseball pitcher for the All-American Girls Professional Baseball League (AAGPBL) from 1944 to 1948 and 1950.
 Collins played her rookie season (1944) for the Minneapolis Millerettes and spent the rest of her career with the Fort Wayne Daisies.
 Known as the "Strikeout Queen," she set multiple AAGPBL records throughout her career and led the league with her winning percentage, fielding percentage, and strikeouts.
 Collins helped form the All-American Girls Professional Baseball league Players Association in 1987 and held many different positions during her tenure with the association.

 The All-American Girls Professional Baseball League (AAGPBL) had over 500 women's baseball players from the years 1943 to 1954.
 With only a few exceptions, baseball games were played extremely similarly compared to the games Major League Baseball (MLB) players would play in.
 Philip Wrigley, owner of the Chicago Cubs, started the League in 1943 because he thought fans would forget about baseball because of World War II.
 The League's seasons would go from May to about mid-September.
 The players were paid between $55 and $150 per week for a 125-game season, where they would play almost every day with many doubleheaders on the weekends.

 Early years

-Wiltse Collins, born September 23, 1923 in Inglewood, California, was the only child of Daniel Emerson Wiltse and Eleanor Camille Runswick.
+Wiltse Collins, born September 23, 1923, in Inglewood, California, was the only child of Daniel Emerson Wiltse and Eleanor Camille Runswick.
 Her father was a Standard Oil Company welder and former semipro baseball player in the Los Angeles area and her mother was of an English-German-Italian background.
 On her father's side, Collins had a couple of distant relatives who played professional baseball in the MLB.
 Starting at a very young age, Collins's love of baseball was always reinforced with positivity.

 Collins's father was her biggest role model in her baseball career.
 Every day once she got home from school, she would wait for her dad to get home from work so they could play catch in the backyard.
 Her father built a backstop in their backyard where they would practice a lot, but sometimes they would go to the school's softball field to provide more of a challenge for Collins.
 Along with practicing with her father and playing on softball teams, Collins was able to participate on a co-ed baseball team throughout elementary school.

 Collins's sports career really started at the age of 9 when she became a bat girl for the Mark C. Bloome softball team, part of the Los Angeles' parks department softball league.
 While working as a bat girl during a bad game in 1935, the manager of the Mark C. Bloome softball team pulled Collins away from her bat girl job and placed her on the pitcher's mound in front of thousands of fans at Wrigley Field (Los Angeles).
 Collins was able to pitch the team to a victory at 11 years old.